Doveweed & Chamberbitter

-Doveweed is easier to control before plants are well established, but this can be very challenging.
+Though challenging, doveweed is easier to control before plants are well established.
 Post-emergent herbicide applications, provided in our Lawn Care Program, can help knock back existing weeds.
 But because doveweed seeds can live in the soil for several years, it may take a couple years of continuous control to eliminate the weed.
 Although chemical control is useful, the most important factor in preventing doveweed, as well as other weeds, is having a healthy, thick lawn.

 What Is Chamberbitter?

 Chamberbitter (Phyllanthus urinaria), also known as gripeweed, leafflower or little mimosa is an annual broadleaf weed.
 It is found as far north as Illinois and as far west as Texas, but thrives in warm-season turfs in the southeastern states, including Georgia, South Carolina, Alabama and Tennessee.
 It’s a headache for homeowners as well as pasture managers–hence its nickname, gripeweed.